 Apologies for Absence

-Apologies for absence were received from Councillor Lockington and Councillor Rudkin.
+Apologies for absence were received from Councillor Hall and Councillor Studd.

-that, subject to the above amendment, the Minutes of the meeting held on 26 June 2019 be signed as a true record.
+that the Minutes of the meeting held on 21 August 2019 be signed as a true record.

 To Confirm or Vary the Order Of Business

 that the Order of Business be confirmed as printed on the Agenda.

 Declarations of Interest